-3. Give members decision-making authority
+3. Give team members decision-making authority

 4. Create a culture of open and honest communication

-Constantly remind your team that their efforts are valued and appreciated.
+You should constantly remind your team that their efforts are valued and appreciated.

 What better way to guarantee this than to give your team performance-based recognition and rewards?

 There are several employee recognition programs which you can modify to suit your needs.
 Or working with your team, you can come up with your own.